ADCprimal-logic/primal_c2c/README.md

 ## NOTICE:

 > This is using Keystone 5, the most stable release of KeystoneJS.
 Keystone 6, or Keystone Next, is the next stage for KeystoneJS.
 Unfortunately there is no telling when the next version will be released and this version becomes deprecated, but this is used for more active development to be released to production.

+## KeystoneJS Starter Template

+You've created a KeystoneJS project!
+This project contains a simple list of users and an admin application (`localhost:3000/admin`) with basic authentication.

+## Running the Project.

+To run this project first run `npm install`.
+Note: If you generated this project via the Keystone cli step this has been done for you \\o/.

+Once running, the Keystone Admin UI is reachable via `localhost:3000/admin`.

+## Next steps

+This example has no front-end application but you can build your own using the GraphQL API (`http://localhost:3000/admin/graphiql`).